Helena-Lynd/multiprecision-arithmetic/README.md

 git clone git@github.com:Helena-Lynd/multiprecision-arithmetic.git
 ```
 - Compile the source files into an executable
+  - If using an IDE, use the "Build" or "Rebuild" feature
 ### Executing
-- Load the executable to your boards flash memory and run it with a connected terminal window open
+- Load the executable to your boards flash memory
+  - If using an IDE, use the "Download" feature
+- Run the program with a connected terminal window open
+  - The board has a button that can be pressed to initiate the program
-- When prompted, enter the 128 bit numbers to sum (Note: lowercase hex letters and input less than 32 digits are not accepted as valid input)
+- When prompted, enter the 128 bit numbers to sum
+  - IMPORTANT: lowercase hex letters and input less than 32 digits are not accepted as valid input
 ## Authors<br>
 Helena Lynd